nosarthur/gita/README.md

 - display the status of multiple git repos such as branch, modification, commit message side by side
 - delegate git commands/aliases from any working directory

-If several repos are compiled against each other, it helps to see their status together.
+If several repos compile together, it helps to see their status together too.
 I also hate to change directories to execute git commands.

 ![gita screenshot](https://github.com/nosarthur/gita/raw/master/screenshot.png)